 PCB for analog circuitries are used to interconnect heterogeneous discrete components such as resistors, capacitors, diodes, transistors, amplifiers to implement an analog function.
 Analog circuitries are more susceptible to noise compared to digital circuitries.
 The PCB design can affect the overall performance.
 Analog signals include all values within a range.
 The criticality depends on the resolution or on the bandwidth of the signal.

 The criticality of analog signals is indicated as non-critical, critical and highly critical.
-The criteria for criticality are not the same as for critical nets subject to double insulation as specified in the clause 13.9.2.
+The criteria for criticality are not the same as for critical nets subject to reliable insulation as specified in the clause 13.9.2.

 Criticality of analog signals